aminrj/aminrj.github.io/_posts/2024-11-14-iso-27001-vs-soc-2-which-should-you-get-.md

 | **Audit Frequency**             | Annually or as agreed with clients                                                               | Recertification every 3 years with surveillance audits in between |
 | **Compliance Driver**           | Customer assurance                                                                               | Compliance with global standards and regulatory requirements      |

-### Example Use Cases
+### Example use cases

-- **A SaaS company in the U.S.** might pursue **SOC 2** because its customers specifically want assurance around security controls for protecting their data.
+- A U.S. SaaS company typically pursues SOC 2 first — customers ask for it directly and the audit scope is narrow enough to be manageable.
-- **A multinational company** seeking recognition as a secure organization on a global scale, especially in regions like Europe and Asia, may pursue **ISO 27001** certification due to its global recognition and applicability across different regulatory requirements.
+- A company selling into Europe or operating globally usually needs ISO 27001, either because enterprise procurement requires it or because local regulations expect a recognized ISMS.

-### Quick Recap
+### Quick recap

-**SOC 2** is typically used to reassure clients, particularly in the tech sector, about the data protection capabilities of their service providers. **ISO 27001** offers a more comprehensive certification, demonstrating an organization’s commitment to managing security risks broadly.
+SOC 2 reassures clients in the tech sector that you have controls around data protection.
+ISO 27001 demonstrates a broader commitment to managing security risk across the organization — and carries that commitment on paper with a formal certificate.

-Many organizations, especially those with an international presence, often choose to pursue both, as each serves unique aspects of compliance and client expectations.
+Many companies with international operations pursue both.
+They address different audiences: customers asking "are you secure?" versus regulators and enterprise procurement asking for documented proof.